 A similar kind of rice dish "Biryani Chawal" is popular in the Northern Part of India and some people also call it Kushka pulao or plain biryani rice.

 About this Biryani Rice

-The recipe I have shared here is the Tamilnadu style Biryani with Seeraga Samba rice like it is used in Mutton/Lamb Biryani.
-And I would recommend you to use the same rice if you would like to enjoy the traditional Tamilnadu style Biryani rice.
-Initially, I seasoned whole Indian spices, green chili, ginger, garlic, and onions until it turned soft.
+The recipe I have shared here is the Biryani Rice prepared with Seeraga Samba rice like it is used in Mutton/Lamb Biryani.
+And I would recommend you to use the same rice if you would like to enjoy the traditional Tamilnadu style Kuska rice.
+Initially, I seasoned whole Indian spices, green chili, ginger, garlic, and onions until they turned soft.